Omicron, inflation nasty ingredients for My Food Bag

 The programme would air from the end of October, Lim told The Country's Jamie Mackay.

-And disaster befell rich-lister Simon Henry in May after he derided Lim's minor photo part in an earlier My Food Bag sharemarket listing prospectus.
+And there was controversy in May when rich-lister Simon Henry derided Lim's minor photo part in an earlier My Food Bag sharemarket listing prospectus.

 Henry infamously told NBR: "When you've got Nadia Lim, when you've got a little bit of Eurasian fluff in the middle of your prospectus with a blouse unbuttoned showing some cleavage, and that's what it takes to sell your scrip, then you know you're in trouble."